CPC Definition - Subclass C21D

 Special rules of classification

-• Since the alloy composition is given it needs to be classified in C22C 38/00 in the corresponding sub-group.
+• If the ferrous alloy composition is disclosed, it should be classified in the appropriate subgroups of C22C 38/00.

-• All the disclosed heat treatments (claims, description, examples, figures/diagrams) are classified.
+• All the disclosed heat treatments (in the claims, description, examples, figures or diagrams) are classified.

 during manufacturing of tubular bodies